ToGenplusplus/funWithAlgos/arrays/Arrays.md

 - Is the array sorted?
 - what type of numbers are in the array (intergers, floating point)
 - are numbers all positive?
+- Are we optimizing for memory or time complexity?

+Answers to these questions can lead to identifying the technique to use to solving the problem

 Techniques:

-- can a solution be found by iterating through the array from the end?
+- can an optimal solution be found by iterating through the array from the end?
   - e.g if we needed to find the elements in an array that are greater than all the elements to the right of itself (the leaders).
+- Can an optimal solution be found by revering the elements of the array?
 - [two pointer](https://www.geeksforgeeks.org/two-pointers-technique/)
   - usecases
     - for finding pairs